-REY employs youth apprenticed in restorative justice to train others in building community, repairing harm, and transforming institutions.
+REY hires those who are apprenticed in restorative justice practices to train others in building community, repairing harm, and transforming institutions.

 Contact us for a sample lesson from our Reentry through Resilience Curriculum today!